cameronhirbodi/ch-design/_posts/blog/2017-7-21-auto_clay_model.md

 ---
 layout: post
 title: Auto Clay Model
-meta: This is a reall nice clay model.
+meta: This is a really nice clay model.
 I am writing about it to fill some space.
 category: blog
 permalink: blog/sample3
 image: /images/blog/auto_clay_model.jpg